YousssefEssid/TSYP12-IAS_Challenge-MobileApp_NEXORA/README.md

-# NEXORA The Hub of Innovation and Connectivity.
+# NEXORA The Nexus of Progress and Technology.
 This project is a challenge for the TSYP12